4pplet/SHKB/README.md

 - 2021-03-16: New proto-run being made with some changed components better suited for manufacturing and connectors that better fits custom projects.
 - 2021-06-29: New proto-run being made with fixed issues on the USB-A connectors introduced in revision B1.
 Minor trace-tweaks and a new inductor for the 1.1v regulator.

+## Status - Lite (USB 2.0):
+- 2022-03-16: Initial prototype round ordered for mini-version.
+Tested and one bug found.
+- 2022-04-10: Issue in A1 have been fixed and A2 files have been released.
+Patch done in A2 have been tested on A1 prototypes.

 ## **Note - Full (USB3.1):**
 - **Rev B is a work in progress.
 Base functionality is tested.
 Need to do long term testing and verify USB 3.0 speeds and reliability.** But it seems to work properly.
 Some compatibility issues with cables and usb-docks have been reported.
 I will look into this.